PEOPLE AND THEIR ENVIRONMENT MATTER...

 Many in our communities suffer from significant levels of avoidable ill-health; Obesity, Diabetes, Cancers, Stroke, Heart Disease, Anxiety, Depression, Stress and Dementia.
 The wider natural environment can contribute to the prevention and treatment of these conditions.

-Our environment, natural habitats and wildlife are under threat through Global Warming.
-Air pollution takes its ongoing toll on our health.
+Our environment, natural habitats and wildlife are under threat through Climate Change.
+Environmental conditions; increased temperature extremes, UV radiation and air pollution take an ongoing toll on our health.

-Within the context of ‘Primary Prevention’, Parks and Green Spaces can contribute to the prevention and treatment of these avoidable conditions, by promoting physical activity and mental wellbeing.
-They can also be used to help mitigate impacts upon the environment and biodiversity, caused by Climate Change.
+Within the context of ‘Primary Prevention’, Parks and Green Spaces can contribute to the prevention and treatment of many avoidable conditions; promoting physical activity and mental wellbeing, and reducing the impacts of air pollution and other environmental impacts.